Arsenal 5 Bolton Wanderers 1

 The context

-Somehow neither John nor myself had ever visited this ground before.
-Every time opportunity knocked – which wasn’t often – tickets proved impossible to obtain.
-But finally we reached the Holy Grail; a midweek Cup fixture against lowly opposition, our own teams already knocked out and no real interest from home fans with (for once) serious title-winning ambitions.
+Somehow neither John nor myself had visited this ground before.
+Every time it seemed we might – which wasn’t often – tickets proved impossible to obtain.
+But finally the Holy Grail beckoned; a midweek Cup fixture, unattractive opposition, our own teams already knocked out and limited appeal for home fans with (for once) serious title-winning ambitions.

 The history

-Controversy defines Arsenal’s early years.
+Controversies define Arsenal’s early years.
 First is the decision, in 1913, to relocate from one side of London to another.
-Woolwich Arsenal had existed more or less anonymously since becoming League members ten years previously, playing mostly at the Manor Ground just north of present-day Nathan Way.
+Woolwich Arsenal had existed more or less anonymously since becoming League members ten years before, playing mostly at the Manor Ground just north of present-day Nathan Way.
 Falling gates – not helped by financial hardship amongst their munition-worker support base – hastened a rather cynical cross-river move.

-The yard closed in 1963 after years of decline.
-Nyloned-up prostitutes wearing second-hand Soho heels no longer haunt Goods Way; this whole vast site has now been redeveloped.
-British Raiil built a new depot just south of Finsbury Park station.
-It would be operational for barely two decades, during which railway enthusiasts flocked there to see the resident fleet of Deltic class diesels.
+Top Shed and goods yard closed in 1963 after years of decline.
+Nyloned-up prostitutes wearing second-hand Soho heels no longer haunt Goods Way, and the whole vast site has now been redeveloped.
+British Rail built a new depot just south of Finsbury Park station; this remained operational for barely two decades, but was much loved by railway enthusiasts because of its resident fleet of Deltic diesels.

-Arsenal became members of Division 1 in 1919.
-No-one knew exactly why or how, given that both Burnley and Wolves – neither of whom were promoted – had finished above them in the last pre-War season.
-But they soon became known as “the Bank of England club” and amassed sufficient wealth to make Herbert Chapman Britain’s best-paid manager.
+Arsenal became members of Division 1 after the Great War.
+No-one knew exactly why or how – a sixth-place finish in 1915 hardly merited promotion – but well-connected chairman, Sir Henry Norris, was widely presumed to have exerted his considerable influence.
+They soon became known as “the Bank of England club” and amassed sufficient wealth to make Herbert Chapman Britain’s best-paid manager.

-Chapman had been banned from football after Leeds City were found guilty of making illegal payments to players.
-He successfully appealed this decision and took over at Huddersfield, leading them to the 1922 FA Cup along with First Division titles in 1924 and 1925.
-His teams introduced counter-attacking football to Britain, playing out of defence to fast wingers who could deliver accurate passes across the penalty area.
+Chapman had been banned from football when Leeds City were found guilty of illegally paying players.
+He successfully appealed this decision and took over at Huddersfield, leading them to a 1922 FA Cup win along with First Division titles in 1924 and 1925.
+His teams introduced counter-attacking football to Britain, playing fast balls out of defence to fast wingers who could deliver accurate passes across the penalty area.

 Nine eventful years cemented Arsenal’s lasting legacy.
-In addition to tactical brilliance – captain Charlie Buchan quickly understood the potential opportunity that offside law changes presented, and led a 3-4-3 formation perfect for scoring goals on the break – Chapman wasn’t above sharp practice during transfer dealings or paying occasional backhanders.
-These strategies worked; his last great side successfully emulated Huddersfield, winning the 1930 FA Cup and successive League titles.
+In addition to tactical brilliance – captain Charlie Buchan quickly understood the opportunity presented by offside law changes, and devised a 3-4-3 formation perfect for scoring breakaway goals – Chapman wasn’t above deploying occasional sharp practice or backhanders.
+These strategies worked; his greatest side successfully emulated Huddersfield, winning both the 1930 FA Cup and successive championships.

-Three more championships and another FA Cup followed before World War II broke out.
-When Chapman died prematurely in 1934 he had role-modelled the modern manager, fully controlling club matters without boardroom influence.
-His successor George Allison went one step further; coaches Joe Shaw and Tom Whittaker took responsibility for team affairs while Allison effectively became director of football.
+Three more Leagues and another FA Cup were secured before World War II broke out.
+When Chapman died prematurely in 1934 he left behind a blueprint for the modern manager, fully controlling club matters without boardroom influence.
+His successor George Allison went one step further; while coaches Joe Shaw and Tom Whittaker ran team affairs, showman Allison effectively became director of football.

 Highbury was also redesigned.
-It originally typified Archibald Leitch new-builds, with one substantial stand and extensive banked terraces.
-This trusted – if unadventurous – formula ensured London’s biggest capacity.
-But prestige demanded facilities to match.
-Chapman’s relentless drive initiated a spectacular transformation that began with the magnificent new West Stand.
+It originally resembled many other Archibald Leitch new-builds, one substantial stand with extensive banked terraces; this trusted – if unadventurous – formula ensured London’s biggest capacity.
+But growing prestige demanded facilities to match, and Chapman’s relentless drive initiated sweeping changes that began with a magnificent new West Stand.

-Football grounds had been traditionally built by engineers.
-Arsenal once more innovated by securing the services of acclaimed architect, Claude Waterlow Ferrier.
-His bold design – producing two near-identical stands four years apart – combined Thirties elegance with neat functionality.
-The West, hemmed in by houses, could only really be seen from inside Highbury; its counterpart opposite featured lavish marble interiors and an imposing Art Deco facade.
+Engineers had traditionally built football grounds.
+Arsenal innovated by securing the services of acclaimed architect, Claude Waterlow Ferrier; his bold design, producing two near-identical stands, combined Thirties elegance and neat functionality.
+The West – hemmed in by houses – could only really be seen from inside Highbury, but its counterpart on Avenell Road featured an imposing Art Deco facade with lavish marble interiors.

 There seemed no end to Chapman’s creativity.
-His controversial forty-five minute clock stood above the North Bank until that end was roofed during 1935; most notably – so popular legend has it, anyway – he had London Underground rebadge Gillespie Road station as Arsenal (Highbury Hill).
-This quietly suburban stop featured a classic red-brick Leslie Green entrance and booking hall; both now were demolished so that more people could use the station on matchdays.
+He introduced a controversial forty-five minute clock, numbers on shirts, experimental floodlighting and even had London Underground rebadge Gillespie Road station as Arsenal (Highbury Hill).
+This quietly suburban stop featured attractive red-brick Leslie Green detailing; it was nevertheless demolished so that more supporters could be accommodated on matchdays.

-The last official match before World War II took place on 6 May 1939.
+The last official game before World War II took place on 6 May 1939.
 This provided footage for Thorold Dickinson’s matchday poisoning whodunnit, The Arsenal Stadium Mystery.
-Leslie Banks starred as Detective-Inspector Anthony Slade; George Allison had a small speaking part, while Eddie Hapgood and Cliff Bastin also made cameo appearances.
-Visitors Brentford were cast as fictitious amateur opponents, The Trojans.
+Leslie Banks starred as Detective-Inspector Anthony Slade; George Allison had a small speaking part, while various players – notably Eddie Hapgood and Cliff Bastin – also made cameo appearances.
+Visitors Brentford represented fictitious amateur opponents The Trojans.

-Frequent honours have usually come Arsenal’s way.
-Their longest barren period spanned eighteen post-War seasons, between 1953 – when Whittaker delivered a record-breaking seventh Championship – and 1970.
-It was ended by club physio turned manager Bertie Mee.
-His disciplined, resilient side won the Fairs Cup (beating Anderlecht over two legs) before achieving their first-ever League and Cup double twelve months later.
+Arsenal’s longest barren spell spanned eighteen post-War seasons.
+They won no trophies between 1953, when Whittaker delivered their record-breaking seventh Championship, and 1970.
+Club physio turned manager Bertie Mee ended this run when his disciplined, resilient side won the Fairs Cup (beating Anderlecht) before unexpectedly achieving a first-ever League and Cup double in 1970-71.

 The journey

 We certainly didn’t want any hold ups today.
-Light southbound traffic saw us reach our rented parking space near Crouch Hill tube by mid-afternoon; making it back home afterwards would have been awkward, so I booked into the Premier Inn at Cannock.
+Light southbound traffic saw us reach our rented parking space near Tollington Park by mid-afternoon; making it back home afterwards would have been awkward, so I booked into the Premier Inn at Cannock.
 Clear skies and open roads – apart from one niggly small-hours diversion around Warwick – got me there just after two am.

 The ground

-You get two for one now.
-Highbury – just a few hundred yards away – remains very much unspoiled.
-That handsome Art Deco frontage still proudly adorns Avenell Road; the similarly redeveloped West Stand hides as ever behind Victorian villas on Highbury Hill.
-Gillespie Road station, meanwhile, manages somehow to exude homely suburban vibes despite accommodating thousands of fans every matchday.
+Expensive flats have been built into and around Highbury’s two listed stands.
+As a consequence it remains very much unspoiled; that handsome Art Deco frontage still adorns Avenell Road, while the equally ornate West Stand hides as ever behind Victorian villas on Highbury Hill.
+Gillespie Road station oozes village vibes despite serving thousands of fans before and after every home game

-The new ground’s capacity is much less than Highbury’s 73,000 record attendance.
-Despite its similar footprint everything seems far more spacious.
+The Emirates Stadium’s impressive capacity is still much less than Highbury at its peak.
+But – despite surprisingly similar dimensions – everything seems far more spacious.
 Uncluttered surroundings help create this illusion, as does an elevated situation between two converging railway lines.
-Chapman’s controversial clock has been preserved high above one smoked-glass frontage, while self-consciously 1930s-style branding adds (mostlly) quiet dignity not often found at modern stadia.
+The old clock has been preserved high above one smoked-glass frontage; while self-consciously 1930s-style branding adds quiet dignity not often found at modern stadia.

-John and I mooched thoughtfully around both as sudden rain cleared the streets.
+John and I mooched thoughtfully around both grounds as sudden rain cleared the streets.
 Many people have – quite reasonably – contrasted Highbury’s elegant period charm with its unashamedly consumerist replacement.
-But football grounds simply reflect their times.
-If fans today enjoy souvenir shopping more than shouting, will happily pay small fortunes for tickets and insist on becoming walking adverts for breathable fabric, then who are we to argue?
+But football simply reflects its societal context.
+If fans today enjoy souvenir shopping more than shouting, will happily pay small fortunes for tickets and don’t mind being used as polyester sandwich boards then who are we to argue?

 Flesh and wine